kadimisetty/action-hero/README.md

 - __Image Attributions__: _Karate by Alex Auda Samora from the Noun Project_

 ### Roadmap
-1. Better exception messages eg. Including filename etc.
-2. Configurable exception type. eg. ValueError/ArgumentError etc.
+1. Configurable exception type. eg. ValueError/ArgumentError etc.
-3. More Actions.
+- More Actions.
-4. Reference with Sphinx docs + github pages on a seperate branch.
+- Reference with Sphinx docs + github pages on a seperate branch.
-5. More examples.
+- More examples.
-6. Proper repo things.
+- Proper repo things.

 > Thank you for using `action_heroes`.
 > If you have any ideas for more actions, please leave a github issue. 💥